HunterStanton/MWX-Checksum-Fixer/README.md

 If you're looking for a tool for Call of Duty: Ghosts, it can be found at https://github.com/HunterStanton/Ghosts-Checksum-Fixer

+If you're looking for a tool for Call of Duty: Infinite Warfare, it can be found at https://github.com/HunterStanton/IW-Checksum-Fixer

 I have no idea about other Call of Duty games (such as Modern Warfare Remastered, Advanced Warfare, or Black Ops 1/2).
 Call of Duty 4 and 5 do not use checksummed saves.

 ## Usage